Mathpix/mathpix-markdown-it/README.md

 import { applyMathpixMarkdownPlugins } from 'mathpix-markdown-it';

 const md = applyMathpixMarkdownPlugins({
-  htmlTags: true,  // Example option for Markdown -it });
+  htmlTags: true,  // Example option for markdown-it });

 // We use a configured instance for Parsing Markdown